BMW’s Neue Klasse Platform: A Deep Dive into Modular Engineering

 • The Outcome: Higher efficiency at high speeds (highway driving), where traditional permanent magnet motors often lose their edge.

-5. Circular Economy in Production
+5. Circular Economy

 At the Debrecen plant in Hungary, the architecture is built using 100% renewable energy.
 The focus is on "secondary materials"—recycled aluminum and plastics that make up nearly 40% of the vehicle’s mass.